SidK123/project-3b/README.md

 We will grade your JIT with the same test cases from Project 1; these have already been made available to you, and are present in the `tests` directory.

-Submit your code to Canvas (URL to the private repo) and add the TA (Github ID: arjunr2) as a collaborator to the repo.
-Include any notes about the branch that contains the code as a comment in the Canvas submission.
+Submit your code to Gradescope.